About the South African Journal of Information Management

-The journal publisher, AOSIS OpenJournals, is a member of the CrossCheck plagiarism detection initiative.
-In the event of suspected plagiarism in submitted works CrossCheck is available to the editors of the South African Journal of Information Management to detect instances of overlapping and similar text.
-AOSIS OpenJournals endorses and applies the standards of the Committee on Publication Ethics (COPE), which promotes integrity in peer-reviewed research publications.
+The journal publisher, AOSIS, is a member of the CrossCheck plagiarism detection initiative.
+All works are submitted to CrossCheck and is available to the editors of the journal to detect instances of overlapping and similar text.
+In the event of high percentage overlap, the Committee on Publication Ethics (COPE) guidelines will apply (learn more).

 Publication frequency ↑